Georgia Cottage Food Law: Food Safety Training Requirements

 Under Georgia’s cottage food law, you can produce and sell foods that don’t require time or temperature controls, like baked or other dry goods directly to people throughout the state.

-If you want to start a cottage food business in Georgia, you must first apply for a license.
-With this application, you must include a copy of an ANAB-accredited food handler certificate, which you can earn by taking an online food handler training course, like FoodSafePal’s.
+If you want to start a cottage food business in Georgia, you must earn an ANAB-accredited food handler certificate, which you can do with FoodSafePal.

 Earn Your Food Handlers Card + Certificate to Sell Cottage Foods